Leave of Absence Assistance

 Which employee groups are affected by the transition and how?

-All University of Minnesota faculty and staff who are taking a parental, personal, medical, or military leave of absence will use the new process starting December 1, 2022.
-The Office of Human Resources leave of absence specialists can answer questions, implement, and track leaves.
-Those currently on a leave of absence will continue to work with their local human resources staff.
+All University of Minnesota faculty and staff who are taking a parental, personal, medical, or military leave of absence should use the new process.
+The Office of Human Resources leave of absence specialists can answer questions and implement and track leaves.

-A few groups of employees have different needs based on their employment situation:
+A couple groups of employees have different needs based on their employment situation: